 For non-Title IX complaints, after the investigators have finished gathering information, the investigators will prepare a written report that summarizes the relevant information.
 You and your advisors will have the opportunity to review a draft of the investigation report.
 You may submit any additional comments, request changes, or request further investigation from the investigation team.
 The investigators will make changes to the investigation report based on those comments and will then submit the report to the designated Chair of the Harassment and Sexual Misconduct Board for the specific matter.
 The Chair of the HSMB will determine whether to issue a charge of misconduct.
 If the Chair issues a charge of misconduct, you will receive access to the investigation report and all information collected during the investigation for your review and further comment.
 A pre-hearing conference is held with the Chair of the HSMB where you may make further comments and request changes to the report.

 Will I have access to the materials that the Harassment and Sexual Misconduct Board (HSMB) uses in reaching its conclusions?

 Yes.
 Both parties will have the opportunity to respond to all information gathered by the investigation team.
-In addition, each party will have the opportunity to reveiw and comment on the investigation report.
+Both parties have access to all of this information during a hearing.
+In addition, each party will have the opportunity to review and comment on the investigation report.